Ya Boy Kongming!: Drama

 A television drama produced by Fuji TV and C&I Entertainment was announced in May 2023.
 The series is directed by Shūhei Shibue, with scripts written by Nonji Nemoto.
 Osamu Mukai has been cast as Zhuge Kongming, while Moka Kamishiraishi will portray Eiko Tsukimi.
 It aired on Fuji TV's Shinsui 10 Drama programming block from September 27 to November 29, 2023.

 Live-action film

 A live-action film sequel to the series was announced in December 2024.
 The film features the same staff and starring roles from the television drama.
 It premiered on April 25, 2025.

 Stage play

 A stage play adaptation was announced in December 2023.
-It is written and directed by Akira Ishida from the comedian duo Non Style, and stars Ray Fujita, Haruki Iwata, and Moeka Koizumi, among others.
+It was written and directed by Akira Ishida from the comedian duo Non Style, and starred Ray Fujita, Haruki Iwata, and Moeka Koizumi, among others.
 It ran in Tokyo from May 3 to 6 and in Osaka on May 10 and 11, 2024.